 For a fluid with a peculiar velocity $\uu$ with respect to the Hubble observer, $U^\mu = \gamma(1, u_i)/a$, the components of the comoving four-current density are

 The temporal component can alternatively be expressed in terms of the current density,

 Note that in the subrelativistic limit $\uu \cdot \tEE \sim \uu \cdot \tJJ \sim u^2 \ll 1$ and we recover $\tilde J^0 \to \tilde \rho_e$.
 The current density components will enter Maxwell equations in \Eq{Fmunu_comoving} and the fluid equations via the Lorentz force when we consider charged fluids with peculiar velocities $\uu$ with respect to the Hubble observer in \Sec{MHD_eom}.
-The electric field can be expressed from the current density inverting \Eq{Ohms_law}
+The electric field can be expressed from the current density inverting \Eq{Ohms_law},

-where $\eta = \sigma^{-1}$ is the magnetic diffusivity, not to be confused with the Minkowski metric tensor $\eta^\munu$, and $\tilde \eta = a^{-1} \eta$ is the comoving diffusivity.
+where $\eta = \sigma^{-1}$ is the magnetic diffusivity (see \Fig{conductivity}) and $\tilde \eta = a^{-1} \eta$ is the comoving diffusivity.
 This second form of the generalized Ohm's law will become relevant when studying MHD in the limit of large conductivity (see \Sec{induction_sec}) as this assumption will allow us to close the system of MHD equations after expressing the electric field as a function of the current density.